An Optical Control Environment for Benchmarking Reinforcement Learning Algorithms: Introduction

-In this paper, we introduce OPS (\textbf{O}ptical \textbf{P}ulse \textbf{S}tacking environment) - a scalable open simulator for controlling a typical optical system.
-The physics behind our OPS system is the same as many other optical problems, including coherent optical inference \cite{wetzstein2020inference} and linear optical sampling \cite{dorrer2003linear}, which can be used for precise measurement, industrial manufacturing, and scientific research.
-A typical optical pulse stacking system directly and symmetrically stacks up the input pulses to multiply the pulse energy for output stacked pulses \cite{Tunnermann:17,stark2017electro,astrauskas2017high,Yang:20}.
-By providing an optical control simulation environment, we aim to encourage exploration of the application of RL on optical control tasks and furtherly explore the RL controllers in natural science.
-We use OPS to evaluate some important RL algorithms including twin delayed deep deterministic policy gradient (TD3, \cite{pmlr-v80-fujimoto18a}), soft actor-critic (SAC, \cite{pmlr-v80-haarnoja18b}), and proximal policy optimization (PPO, \cite{schulman2017proximal}).
-After reporting the results of these RL algorithms, we discuss the difficulty of RL algorithms in the real-world optical system.
-With the provided simulating environment OPS and the experiments of RL algorithms, we believe that this work can promote the research on RL applications in optics as well as benefit both the machine learning and the optics community.
+In this paper, we present OPS (Optical Pulse Stacking), an open and scalable simulator designed for controlling typical optical systems.
+The underlying physics of OPS aligns with various optical applications, including coherent optical inference \citep{wetzstein2020inference} and linear optical sampling \citep{dorrer2003linear}, which find applications in precise measurement, industrial manufacturing, and scientific research.
+A typical optical pulse stacking system involves the direct and symmetrical stacking of input pulses to multiply their energy, resulting in stacked output pulses \citep{Tunnermann:17,stark2017electro,astrauskas2017high,Yang:20}.
+By introducing the OPS optical control simulation environment, our objective is to encourage exploration of RL applications in optical control tasks and further investigate RL controllers in natural sciences.
+We utilize OPS to evaluate several important RL algorithms, including Twin Delayed Deep Deterministic Policy Gradient (TD3) \citep{pmlr-v80-fujimoto18a}, Soft Actor-Critic (SAC) \citep{pmlr-v80-haarnoja18b}, and Proximal Policy Optimization (PPO) \citep{schulman2017proximal}.
+Our findings indicate that in a simple optical control environment (nearly convex), the traditional SPGD-PID controller performs admirably.
+However, in complex environments (non-convex optimization), SPGD-PID falls short, and RL-trained policies outperform SPGD-PID.
+Following the reporting of these RL algorithm results, we discuss the potential and challenges associated with RL algorithms in real-world optical systems.
+By providing the OPS simulation environment and conducting RL algorithm experiments, we aim to facilitate research on RL applications in optics, benefiting both the machine learning and optics communities.
 The code of the paper is available at \url{https://github.com/Walleclipse/Reinforcement-Learning-Pulse-Stacking}.